Zia-Rashid/Zia-Rashid.github.io/_pages/about.md

 ---
 permalink: /
+title: "Welcome to my personal website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Welcome to my personal website!

 I'm **Kamdin Bembry**, a security researcher and penetration tester currently pursuing a BS/MS in Cybersecurity at Rochester Institute of Technology (RIT).
 I specialize in vulnerability research, compiler security, and browser exploitation.